Simon-Laux/webxdc-game-2024/Plan.md

 - [X] Ping
 - [ ] 2 Player Matchmaking, with the ability to spectate running games
 - [ ] Make a 2 player game with rollback + input delay that is based on ping * 1.5
+- [ ] Toast system that shows errors to the user

 Other tasks & ideas: